-- etype (exception type) Type of the exception raised. - value (object) Data stored in the exception - elist (list) List of frames, see class docstring for details. - tb_offset (int, optional) Number of frames in the traceback to skip.
-If not given, the instance value is used (set in constructor). - context (int, optional) Number of lines of context information to print.
+- etype (exception type) Type of the exception raised. - evalue (object) Data stored in the exception - etb (object) If list: List of frames, see class docstring for details.
+If Traceback: Traceback of the exception. - tb_offset (int, optional) Number of frames in the traceback to skip.
+If not given, the instance evalue is used (set in constructor). - context (int, optional) Number of lines of context information to print.